MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-combining-release-records-into-parent-child-groups.md

 ms.assetid: eaa51912-14c0-4ff5-bd4a-e7c5354e6260
 ---

-# Combining Release Records into Parent-Child Groups
+# Combine Service Manager release records into parent-child groups

 >Applies To: System Center 2016 - Service Manager

 Releases are normally deployed to production environments at intervals you define.
 For example, you can package several releases into monthly batches.
 You can define each batch as a parent release, which consolidates and links other smaller project\-specific releases into a monthly package.
 This process can help you verify that all child releases are evaluated together.

-## How to Promote a Release Record to a Parent Release Record
+## Promote a release record to a parent release record

 The Release Manager can promote a release record to parent release record using the following procedure.
 A parent release record serves as a container for several releases.